Automattic/jetpack/readme.txt

 * General: continued work towards ensuring that Jetpack is fully compatible with the upcoming version of PHP, PHP 8.
 * General: ensure Jetpack's full compatibility with the upcoming WordPress 5.6 release.
 * General: update Jetpack's minimum required WordPress version to 5.5, in anticipation of the upcoming WordPress 5.6 release.
+* Sharing: disable Open Graph Meta tags added by the Web Stories plugin when Jetpack's tags are active.

 **Bug fixes**